Showing posts with label parks. Show all posts

 Orchid Garden

-Lea Asian Garden had a Southeast Asia Javanese temple, an ancient blaze landscape filled with Bayan trees, a bamboo grove of established fruits, a lotus pool, stepping stone path through the garden that led to the Balinese Shrine.
+Lea Asian Garden had a Southeast Asian Javanese temple, an ancient blaze landscape filled with Bayan trees, a bamboo grove of established fruits, a lotus pool, and a stepping stone path through the Garden that led to the Gardenalinese Shrine.

-Kapnick Brazilian Garden was a garden of people of great diversity and color with a very colorful wall.
+Kapnick Brazilian Garden was a garden of people from diverse backgrounds and colors, featuring a colorful wall.

-Kapnick Caribbean garden was full of towering palms, tropical fruit, and vegetables
+Kapnick's Caribbean garden was filled with towering palms, tropical fruits, and vegetables.

-Smith Children's Garden was full of vibrant flowers, vegetables, and butterflies a landscape for children.
+Smith Children's Garden was full of vibrant flowers, vegetables, and butterflies—a landscape for children.
 We saw a bicycle, a hand pump, and a toilet decorated with flowers.
-We saw Flo and Joe flower people working in the vegetable garden.
-A large turtle made of seashells.
+We saw Flo and Joe, flower people, working in the vegetable garden.
+There was also a large turtle made of seashells.

-Scotts Florida Garden was full of trees, palms, a cascading stream, Lake Topkie, and Deep Lake.
+Scott's Florida Garden was full of trees, palms, a cascading stream, Lake Topkie, and Deep Lake.
 Florida was once an ancient seafloor.

-There was a 90-acre Nature sanctuary boardwalk which we did not take.
+There was a 90-acre Nature sanctuary boardwalk, which we did not take.

 Water Garden with a lily pool full of lily pads and a boardwalk.

-On exhibit, in the gardens, you will find Reflections on Glass: Frabel in the Garden features diverse and complex sculptures that at times mimic the plants within the garden.
-If you look you may find parallels between Frabel’s pieces and the natural shapes of plants in forms and towering cube structures, each piece inspires viewers to discover the wonders of our living collection.
+Reflections on Glass: Frabel in the Garden is on exhibit in the gardens.
+It features diverse and complex sculptures that sometimes mimic the plants within the Garden.
+You see parallels between Frabel's pieces and the natural shapes of plants in forms and towering cube structures; each piece inspires viewers to discover the wonders of our living collection.

-For supper, Lora and I split a chicken and shrimp Carbonara, breadsticks, and salad at Olive Garden, 1565 5th Ave S, Naples, FL 34102 we had leftovers.
-I used my Christmas gift card to pay. $23,37.
+For supper, Lora and I split a chicken and shrimp Carbonara, breadsticks, and salad at Olive Garden, 1565 5th Ave S, Naples, FL 34102.
+We had leftovers.
+I used my Christmas gift card to pay $23,37.

-That night Lora and I met several of her friends at the Comedy Club, a two-drink minimum.
+That night, Lora and I met several of her friends at the Comedy Club, a two-drink minimum.

-I ordered two bottles of glasses of water for @2.50 each.
-I was too full from supper to drink so I brought my water home.
+I ordered two bottles of water for $2.50 each.
+I was too full from supper to drink, so I brought my water home.

-The show was bashing ex-spouses which I did not think was too funny.
+The show was bashing ex-spouses, which wasn't particularly funny.

 I enjoyed spending time with Lora's friends.